Higher Kac-Moody algebras and moduli spaces of G-bundles: Action on derived moduli spaces

 \begin{prop} (a) If $Y$ is an infinitesimally cartesian derived stack, then so is $\RMap(X,Y)$ for any $X$.
 Moreover, suppose $Y$ is geometric and $f: X\to Y$ is any morphism, representing a $\k$-point $[f]$ of $\RMap(X,Y)$.
 Then the tangent complex $\TT_{\RMap(X,Y), [f]}$ (defined as the tangent complex of the associated formal moduli problem) is identified with $R\Gamma(X, f^*\TT_Y)$.

 (b) Further, if $Y$ is infinitesimally cartesian, then so is $\RAut(Y)$.
 In this case $\TT_{\RAut(X), \Id}$ is $R\Gamma(X, \TT_X)$. \end{prop}

 \begin{proof} (a) Consider the full subcategory $\Cc$ of $\St$ spanned by those $X \in \St$ such that $\RMap(X,Y)$ is infinitesimally cartesian.
 Since $Y$ is infinitesimally cartesian, $\Cc$ contains all derived affine schemes.
 The category $\Cc$ is moreover stable by (homotopy) colimits.
 We get $\Cc = \St$.
-The identification of the tangent complex is the standard argument using the universal property of $\LL_Y$ and the appropriate adjunctions.
+To identify the tangent complex, we consider the universal properties of both sides.
+Let us fix a perfect complex $E$ over $\k$.
+We have